Skip to main content

 Planet Press MH370.pdf (PDF document, 668.9 KB)

-This is a kids' version of the EGU article: 'New study reveals where MH370 debris more likely to be found'.
+This is a kids' version of the EGU article: 'Using ocean and weather data to find MH370'.
 It was written by Bárbara Ferreira (EGU Media and Communications Manager), reviewed for scientific content by Eric Jansen (Researcher at Euro-Mediterranean Center on Climate Change, Italy) and Sara Mynott (PhD Student at University of Exeter, UK), and for educational content by Rachel Hay (Geography Teacher, George Heriot’s School, Edinburgh, UK).

 Translations